All Episodes

 It's about to get real complicated.

-But day one, the poop comes out of here, and then your penis goes in this hole, and you were like, I think the penis can go wherever it wants, and then you're like, okay, well, you should I don't think you should get to be a doctor if you're already flunking on day one of like my opinion is that bloodletting is fine, and you can put your dick where the shit comes out.
+And then you're like, okay, well, you should, I don't think you should get to be a doctor if you're already flunking on day one of like, my opinion is that bloodletting is fine and you can put your dick where the shit comes out.

-And so, you know, and it's like gay people could be offended by that joke, but that and that joke is personal to me because it comes from my reaction to a personal experience, but I didn't write it with the any intention of it hitting any gay people anywhere.
+And so, you know, and it's like gay people could be offended by that joke, but that, and that joke is personal to me because it comes from my reaction to a personal experience.

 It's just about being funny.

-It's about again, Tom Segura said it perfectly.
+It's about, again, Tom Segura said it perfectly.

-Well, and you can't be homophobic if you voted for Gary Johnson.
+And so, well, and you can't be homophobic if you voted for Gary Johnson.

 Yeah.